 Founded by the Celts in the 4th century BC, Trier is believed to be the oldest city in Germany.
 Known as Treves in English, Trier is located on the banks of the Moselle River smack dab in wine country.
 Be sure to try the Riesling, the region’s top wine.
 Vineyards aside, Trier doesn’t lack in historical landmarks, including well-preserved Roman ruins such as the Porta Nigra Gate and the 4th century palatial Constantine Basilica, built for the emperor; it is a Protestant church today.
 The Trier Cathedral is home to a robe that Jesus is said to have worn when he died.
 There’s also a museum dedicated to native son Karl Marx.

-Mainz certainly has an impressive history.
+Located west from Frankfurt, Mainz certainly has an impressive history.
 It was founded by the Romans in the 1st century BC.
 Some 1,500 years later, it was the place where Guttenberg invented the movable type printing press, making books as we know them today possible.
 About 80 percent of the city center was destroyed during World War II, so you won’t find an Old Town.
 But you will find a modern city with museums filled with artifacts from the past.
 This Rhine River city has Roman ruins, a seafaring museum with five Roman boats; the 1,000-year-old Mainz Cathedral of St. Martin, and the Church of St. Stephen with windows by Marc Chagall.

 At one time, Frankfurt was an important city in the Holy Roman Empire.
 Today, Germany’s fifth largest city is known as the business and financial center of Germany; you’ll find the German Stock Exchange as well as the European Central Bank here.
 One of the top sights is the Roner, or city hall, that is composed of nine picturesque houses with peaked roofs.
 Your next stop might be the Gothic Frankfurt Cathedral, with its tower extending into the sky.
 Kings of the Holy Roman Empire were crowned beginning in 1356.
 A third option might be the Archaeological Garden with a Roman settlement, other old buildings and a royal palace.
 Allstadt district has some notable old buildings, including the only half-timbered house to survive World War II.